 Twig catfishes, also called whiptail catfishes are algae eating tropical fish.
 These slender looking fishes grow from 10 centimeters up to 20 centimeters.
 They are brown in color and easily camouflage in an aquarium that has many fishes in it.
 They also have a natural tendency to look for hideouts.
 This is why if you keep twig catfish in your fish tank, then you can have many stones and plants.
 They eat most species of algae.
 They are considered as the top freshwater algae eater fish.

-Generally, twig catfishes are a good for an even small fish tank, just above 70 liters.
+Generally, twig catfishes are good for an even small fish tank, just above 70 liters.
 Along with twig catfishes, you can keep Tetras, Pencil fishes, Hatchet, and Rasboras.
 However, keeping bigger fishes, like Barbs would be a bad idea since the bigger ones would attack twig catfishes.

 2. Black Mollies